 The addition of engineer Brian Cottee to the family-owned and run team in 2021 unlocked a new level of performance from the Alburysider, who finished a career-best fourth in points that year and came within an ace of breaking through for maiden Super2 race and round wins in 2022.

 Chahda is following in the footsteps of father Amin, who was champion of the AMRC-run V8 Touring Car Challenge in the mid 2000s and raced AUSCARs at Calder Park Thunderdome.

-Chahda made his Super2 Series debut in Adelaide in 2015 driving a Commodore for Rsport Race Engineering but parted ways with the team soon after, instead electing to run under his family team banner to run an ex-Scott McLaughlin, Fujitsu SBR Falcon from the Winton round onwards.
+Matt spent time in karts before cutting his teeth in the V8 Touring Car Series, finishing fourth in the 2014 series.
+He made his Super2 Series debut in Adelaide in 2015 driving a Commodore for sport Race Engineering but parted ways with the team soon after, instead electing to run under his family team banner with an ex-Scott McLaughlin Stone Brothers Racing Falcon.

-He continued to race this car through the 2016 season, where he hit the headlines for involvement in a multi-car, first corner accident at Sandown.
-Chahda aimed to progress into the Virgin Australia Supercars Championship in 2017 but wasn’t granted a Super Licence, so he returned to his family-operated Super2 Series team.
+Chahda continued to race that car in 2016, where he hit the headlines for involvement in a multi-car, first corner accident at Sandown.